openhab/openhab-docs/developers/ide/eclipse.md

 If you want to develop a new binding read about the [Skeleton Script](../#develop-a-new-binding) to generate the base for your binding and create all required files.
 Then follow the above steps to build your sources and to configure the demo app to run your binding.

-## Updating OpenHAB
+## Updating openHAB

-You can update the OpenHAB version you are running in the IDE at any time simply by updating your git repos under your install folder.
+You can update the openHAB version you are running in the IDE at any time simply by updating your git repos under your install folder.
 For example to update to the latest version run `git checkout` in each repo folder under your `git` folder in the installation folder.